Skip to content

 });

 This example demonstrates using the postRecord() method to create a record in the database.
-When the request is successful, the RecordData is returned.
+When successful, the method returns RecordData.

 For more detailed information on all the parameters and options available with the postRecord() method, please refer to the API Reference below: